(1) Do you use a customized Rule 16 case management conference notice or the standard notice to appear?

 (3) Do you have any requirements or preferences for setting tracking order deadlines?
 If so, what are they?

 Salinger, J.: In a typical case, I aim to set deadlines for completing all fact discovery, expert disclosures (if needed) and expert depositions (if appropriate), and a date for a further scheduling conference to discuss what comes next.
-I will set additional or more detailed deadlines if doing so will help the parties move the case along.
+I do not automatically set dates for summary judgment motions, because in most cases the parties cannot tell at the outset whether there is any reasonable likelihood that the case can be resolved by summary judgment.
+But I will set additional or more detailed deadlines if doing so will help the parties move the case along.

 Krupp, J.: I aim to set a schedule that will work for all parties given their other commitments, but that will not have to be extended.
 The parties should think about and propose dates assuming that the dates will not be extended for convenience.
 At an initial Rule 16 conference, I will set dates for the close of fact discovery and for another Rule 16 conference 30-60 days before the close of fact discovery.
 I may set other interim dates depending on the needs of the case.
 At a Rule 16 conference towards the end of discovery, I will set dates for Rule 56 briefing, if applicable; a final pretrial conference; and sometimes trial, particularly in multi-party cases or cases requiring the coordination of many lawyers, the availability of expert witnesses, speedy trial rights, or other extenuating circumstances.

 Kazanjian, J.: I generally seek to schedule deadlines for fact and expert discovery.
-I will set Rule 56 deadlines only when there is a real likelihood that Rule 56 motions are going to be filed.
+I will set Rule 56 deadlines when there is a real likelihood that Rule 56 motions are going to be filed.
+I will sometimes set a hearing date for the Rule 56 motion that will become Final Pre-Trial Conference if no motion is filed.
+I also will set interim status dates if that would be useful for advancing the case.

 (4) During the ongoing pandemic, are you conducting Rule 16 conferences via videoconference or in the courtroom?
 Will that change post-pandemic?

 Krupp, J.: Mostly by videoconference.
-I do not plan to have an across-the-board rule after the pandemic.
 An initial Rule 16 conference is usually perfect for using a videoconference.
 A Rule 16 conference held well into the case may be better in person.
 There are situations where it is clear to me that the parties are not conferring sufficiently before filing motions or are not getting along.
 In those instances, I am more inclined to see the parties in person.
 For case-specific or personal reasons, the lawyers may ask that a Rule 16 conference be held in person or by videoconference.
 Absent a good reason, I am likely to agree to such requests.

 (5) Do you ever phase or bifurcate discovery?
 If so, when and how?